things to do in cusco

 humantay lake

 At 4200 m.a.s.l.
 The Humantay Lake is another nature jewelry that climate change and global warming unveiled to the world.
 In the ’80s the lagoon was totally frozen but little by little, the ice cap melted until obtaining today’s lagoon.
-Crystal clear water, which reflects the natural beauty of the snow from which it was born.
+Crystal-clear water reflects the natural beauty of the snow from which it was born.
 It is located over the slopes of Humantay, a small snow-capped mountain at the foot of the famous snow-capped Salkantay.
+Be sure to acclimatize your body before doing this activity to prevent altitude sickness; drink some coca tea, and rest a day before the climb.

 18. The Inca museum